helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

 The teacahble machine model performs poorly (and frustratingly so) with the pi camera.
 I spent hours changing epoch and increasing dataset without success.
 Therefore, I decided to use the face detection openCV model.
-I also modifeid it so that it when it detects a smile, it says "cheese" to the users.
+I also modifeid it so that it when it detects a smile, it says "cheese" to the users and takes a picture.

 I added a 0.5 sec silent out.mp3 file to play before cheese.mp3 so that syllables won't get cut off.